MinaAdjbishe/Colour-Expression-Perception-/README.md

 ---

+## R
+I used R to clean and prepare both demographic and task data, converting variables, removing invalid responses, and collapsing trials into condition means.
+I checked ANOVA assumptions, then ran a 2 × 2 repeated‑measures ANOVA with follow‑up simple‑effects tests and effect sizes.
+I generated visualisations including an interaction plot and diagnostic plots to support interpretation of the results.

+---

 ## Interpretation
 The results support cue‑integration models of emotion perception.
 Facial expression was the dominant cue, but colour shaped ratings when the expression was ambiguous.